 Depending on the fish and seasoning, light red wines or sparkling wines might work as well.
 For more details, check out the following examples:

-But first, let us have another look on the basic pairing rules.
+But first, let us have another look at the basic pairing rules.

 THE BASIC RULES FOR PAIRING FISH AND WINE